NEWS AND EVENTS

 12th September 2019 - Freedom Aviation trip to Russia

 Freedom Aviation from Kemble Airfield in the Cotswolds dropped in on Easter on their air safari to Russia.
-Click on the map below to see their route.
 No mean undertaking in a Piper Warrior!
 The pilots pictured having coffee in their 'Fly Easter' mugs.

 27th June 2019 - Fly UK visits Easter Airfield